philipmw/convert-fruux-ics-to-plaintext/README.md

 Second, I sort the output.
 Since each line begins with the order value, we end up with "reminders" sorted by user-visible order.

-Finally, after everything is extracted and sorted, we remove the sort order values.
+Finally, after everything is extracted and sorted, we remove the sort order values and insert an additional linebreak between each line to separate paragraphs.

+The biggest challenge I experienced is with `sed`'s differences between platforms.
+I developed and tested this project only on macOS 10.15.

 ## Contributing